lewisc64/aoe2ai/RULES.md

 buy wood
 ```
 ## call
 Inserts all the rules within a subroutine.
+Can make replacements as a form of pre-processing.
 ### Usage
 ```
 call SUBROUTINE_NAME